adityass2004/Personal-File-Manager-API/README.md

-# 📁 Lightweight File Manager Backend Prototype (Work In Progress !!!!)
+# 📁 Lightweight File Manager Backend Prototype (🚧 Work In Progress !!!! 🚧 )

 ## A lightweight backend prototype built using **Node.js**, **Express.js**, **MySQL**, and **Multer** that allows users to **upload, view, download, and delete files** stored locally on the server.
 Designed for backend learning and project portfolio enhancement — **no authentication required in this initial version**.